Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/criteria-ios-test.md

 </br>The following points must be thoroughly checked:
 - The **truncation '...' mustn't be used** and should be replaced by a hyphen at the end of the sentence.
 </br><img style="max-width: 200px; height: auto;" alt="" src="./images/ios-test-DynamicType_2.png" />
-- **Illustration and icon sizes must be adapted to the magnification**.
-1/.
-Use of a central element like [tab bar items](./dev-ios.html#graphical-elements-size), 2/. a two fingers pinch implementation to avoid the `Zoom` native feature trigger or 3/. only a [graphical element magnification](./dev-ios.html#graphical-elements-size) are potential solutions according to the context.
+- **Illustration and icon sizes must be adapted to the magnification**: use of the [Large Content Viewer](./dev-ios-wwdc-19261.html) feature, a two fingers pinch implementation to avoid the `Zoom` native feature trigger or only a [graphical element magnification](./dev-ios.html#graphical-elements-size) are possible solutions according to the context.
 - **Change the text sizes in every screen** to ensure that all the elements perfectly meet the graphical contraints.
 - As soon as a **corrected fault** is effective, it **must be checked for every device used for tests** to be sure of its definitive rectification.